 1 teaspoon chili powder

 2-4 ripe pears (comice or anjou)

-1/4-1/3 cup mild blue cheese (Amish Blue or Stella), use goat cheese if you don’t like blue
+1/4-1/3 cup mild blue cheese (Amish Blue or Stella), goat cheese, or no cheese

 1 5 ounce box heirloom lettuces or other delicate leaf lettuce (delicate mixed greens better than romaine or iceberg here)

 Maple-Cider Vinaigrette, recipe below